Brain Tumor (cont.)

 Several types of therapists can help:

-- Physical therapists: Brain tumors and their treatment may cause paralysis.
-They may also cause weakness and problems with balance.
+- Physical therapists: Brain tumors and their treatment may cause weakness or even paralysis.
+They may also cause problems with balance.
 Physical therapists help people regain strength and balance.

 - Speech therapists: Speech therapists help people who have trouble speaking, expressing thoughts, or swallowing.